bluem-development/bluem-woocommerce/readme.txt

 Contributors: daanrijpkema
 Donate link: https://daanrijpkema.github.io
-Tags: wordpress, plugin, woocommerce, bluem,payment,services,idin,mandates,ideal Requires at least: 4.0
+Tags: wordpress, plugin, woocommerce, bluem,payment,services,idin,mandates,ideal Requires at least: 5.0
-Tested up to: 4.0
+Tested up to: 5.6.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is the official Bluem WordPress and WooCommerce plug-in for integration of its services
+This is the official Bluem plug-in that offers an integration of its services for WordPress and WooCommerce

 == Description ==